Farmhouse/fhp2-drugs-and-daydreams/README.md

 ### …Til It Falls Apart

-The next time I would see Bowery Manor would be in a postcard The Captain sent me of a picture he had taken.
+The next time I would see Bowery Manor would be in a postcard The Captain sent me glued to the back of a picture he had taken.
 In the picture, a bulldozer sits in a dirt lot, that back lot through which we had peeled back the fence and snuck through in order to get to our entrance.
 The brick façade of the building’s rear stood in an incomplete state of demolition.

 I rode my bike with that picture to the cement ruins at the river’s edge of the town that I was living in then.
 Climbing and sitting atop those ruins, I wondered of the ghosts of Bowery Manor.
 Of where the ghosts go when all that is familiar to them has been taken apart.